5l1v3r1/p0wnedReverse/README.md

 * Create a Windows Forms Application that automaticly generates binaries with custom PowerShell functions and VBScript macros for Spear Phishing Campaigns.
 * Built-in persistency.
-* Need to figure out how to bypass the new Anti-Malware Scan Interface (AMSI) in Windows10/Powershell 5

 ### Contact: